Royal Norwegian Air Force: 2020s

 In March 2021, RNoAF participated in Icelandic Air Policing with four F-35A Lightning II and 130 military personnel.

 On 6 January 2022, the F-35 officially took over the Quick Reaction Alert mission, ending the F-16 fleet's 42 year-long mission and making Norway the first country in the world to field a fighter fleet entirely composed of fifth-generation fighters.

 In December 2021, Romania expressed their interest to purchase 32 F-16As.
 The first three aircraft were delivered in November 2023.

 In June 2022, Norway terminated a contract to acquire 14 NH90 helicopters, claiming that the supplier could not deliver and sustain the availability of combat capable aircraft that Norway required.
 All NH90 flight operations are discontinued, all acquired aircraft are planned to be returned to the manufacturer, and in due course Norway intends to acquire a new aircraft.

-On April 1, 2025, RNoAF received its final 2 F-35A's, completing its procurement of 52 aircraft.
+On 1 April 2025, RNoAF received its final 2 F-35A's, completing its procurement of 52 aircraft.

+In January 2026, Norway decided to acquire two additional AW101 "SAR Queen" helicopters and establish Tromsø as the search and rescue base, transferring the site from civilian operation to the RNoAF by 2030.